Regge trajectories from the adjoint sector of Matrix Quantum Mechanics: Discussion

 We expect that the scattering phase of long strings \cite{Maldacena:2005hi, Fidkowski:2005ck, Balthazar:2018qdv} is conceptually related to the discrete ``bound states'' in our MO analysis via a L{\"u}scher-like relation.
-In MQM in the double scaling limit, where one naively takes the approximation $V = - \tr\, X^2$, there is only the Liouville wall in the IR and we have a continuum of ``long string'' scattering states.
+If one naively takes the approximation $V = - \tr\, X^2$, there is only the Liouville wall in the IR and we have a continuum of ``long string'' scattering states.
 But in the MQM that one actually gets from approaching $g\to g_c$ there is a ``UV wall'' in addition to the IR Liouville wall.
 So we have bound states instead of a continuum, but as $g\to g_c$ the continuum scattering phase shift can nevertheless be extracted from the theory in a finite box.
 Conversely, the scattering phase shift should allow us to smoothly interpolate between the low-energy Regge regime and the high-energy WKB approximation; such states have an energy $\Delta = \Delta_\text{max} + \mathcal{O}(1)$.
-Note that there are $\sim \log \mu$ states in this transition region, which is large but significantly less than the total number of Regge levels $\sim \log^2\mu$.
+Note that there are $\sim \log \mu$ states in this transition region.
+This number is large but is significantly smaller than the total number of Regge levels $\sim \log^2\mu$.
 We hope to report on the physics of this transition region in future work.